Iris versicolor Anhang

 But more importantly the Greek goddess Iris lead the souls of dead women and laid Irises on their graves.

-Iris has also been used as a thyroid stimulant and this might explain the apparent mood swings from irritable to party socialite, to a dull, sluggish, fearful state.
+Iris has also been used as a thyroid stimulant and this might explain the apparent mood swings from irritable to party socialite, to the dull, sluggish, fearful state.

 You have to look 'underneath' with Iris - there is a certain amount of deceit, a hiding of their true feelings.